Keynotes and workshops that help audiences build trust, strengthen belonging, and create connections they can count on.

 How to Find Your People:

-Katherine Goldstein is a journalist, speaker, and author of Neighboring: A Deep Casual Guide to Building Community You Can Count on (Penguin Random House, 2027).
-Her work focuses on how individuals can build connections and how organizations can
+Katherine Goldstein is a speaker, consultant and author of NEIGHBORING: How to Build Community You Can Count On (Penguin Random House, 2027).
+Her writing and speaking helps individuals strengthen their meaningful social connections